 International Faculty, Department of Foreign Languages and Literatures

-Neal Allar specializes in modern French and francophone poetry and poetics, postcolonial theory, and literary theory.
+Neal Allar specializes in modern French and francophone poetry, postcolonial theory, and literary theory.
 His current book project explores the relationship between the poetry of the French avant-garde and the francophone Caribbean, with particular reference to the Martinican writer Édouard Glissant.
-This project is part of a broader interest in how francophone poets and theorists prompt us to reread and restructure the modern French poetry canon.
-His articles have appeared in The Journal of French and Francophone Philosophy, Parade sauvage, and Nineteenth-Century French Studies.
+This project is part of a broader interest in how francophone poets prompt us to reread and restructure the modern French poetry canon.
+His articles have appeared in The Journal of French and Francophone Philosophy and Parade sauvage, and his next article is forthcoming in Nineteenth-Century French Studies.
+He received the 2015 Naomi Schor Memorial Award from the Nineteenth-Century French Studies Association.